 All You Need to Know about Ante Post Horse Racing Betting

-Before we go into detail, here are the basic rules of ante-post betting:
+Before we go into detail, here are the basic ante post betting rules:

-Unlike standard horse bets, if you back ante-post and your horse does not run in the race, you do not get your money back this is a losing bet.
-This is something many people do not realise, but it is of course hugely important and something you need to know before placing your bets.
+Unlike standard horse bets, if you back ante post betting and your horse does not run in the race, ante post meaning is you do not get your money back this is a losing bet.
+This is something many people do not realise, but it is of course hugely important and something you need to know before placing your horses bets.

 You are not eligible for best odds guaranteed

-If you are backing each way ante-post then it is vital that you check the each way terms of the horse race, and make a note of them so you remember them.
-When you back ante-post, you get the each way terms at the time your bet is placed, and that sticks with your bet, regardless of how many runners there are on the day.
+If you are bet each way ante post then it is vital that you check the each way terms of the horse race, and make a note of them so you remember them.
+When you back ante post, you get the each way horse racing terms at the time your bet is placed, and that sticks with your bet, regardless of how many runners there are on the day.

-There are no rule 4 deductions on races
+There are no rule horse racing rule 4 deductions

-When you place an ante-post bet you are taking the price of your horse and it doesn’t matter what happens to that market afterwards.
-One advantage of this is that there are no rule 4 deductions on the market when horses do not run.
+When you place an ante post bet you are taking the price of your horse and it doesn’t matter what happens to that market afterwards.
+One advantage of this is that there are no rule 4 betting deductions on the market when horses do not run.

-For example, if you backed a horse at 10/1 in a normal race, and the 3/1 favourite was withdrawn, you would have a rule 4 on your bet.
-This does not happen with ante-post betting and is one of the benefits of it.
+For example, if you backed a horse at 10/1 in a normal race, and the 3/1 favourite was withdrawn, you would have a rule 4 horse racing on your bet.
+This does not happen with ante post betting and is one of the benefits of it.
 If the favourite does not make the race, for whatever reason, then your bet still stands at the price you were given, no deductions.

-Of the four main rules of ante-post betting that we have listed above, two are negatives and two are positives.
-The two positives are the each way terms and the no rule 4 deductions, and these can really help you out.
-There is still a thriving market for ante-post betting and it is because of these two benefits, there is nothing better than taking a huge price on an ante-post runner, and seeing them go off favourite, and winning the race later down the line.
+Of the four main rules of ante-post bets that we have listed above, two are negatives and two are positives.
+The two positives are bets each way terms and the no betting rule 4 deductions, and these can really help you out.
+There is still a thriving market for ante post betting and it is because of these two benefits, there is nothing better than taking a huge price on an ante post runner, and seeing them go off favourite, and winning the race later down the line.

-The one thing you need to do when you are backing ante-post is to look for value.
+The one thing you need to do when you are backing ante post is to look for value.
 Think about horses that are certainly going to run in the race you are backing them for, so you do not lose your stake, but look for races where other horses may drop out.
-There are big prices to be had when it comes to ante-post betting, and if you can strike at the right time, then you are going to land yourself some huge value.
+There are big prices to be had when it comes to antepost bet, and if you can strike at the right time, then you are going to land yourself some huge value.

-Ante-post betting does have its risks, and you will not get it right every single time.
-When you place a bet, be prepared to lose that stake, because that is what will happen if your horse does not run.
-Remember the downside to ante-post betting, but do not forget that there is a huge upside and you could bag yourself something special from the bookmakers for one of the upcoming major horse racing festivals.
+Ante post betting does have its risks, and you will not get it right every single time.
+When you place a bet, our ante post tips is, be prepared to lose that stake, because that is what will happen if your horse does not run.
+Remember the downside to ante post betting, but do not forget that there is a huge upside and you could bag yourself something special from the bookmakers for one of the upcoming major horse racing festivals.